Click to return to the first page

 Jack Dragga’s nice little video, All about the Wall, investigated what really happened.
 For that nice little video, Jack pulled an excerpt from a CBC (Canadian Broadcasting Corporation) TV game show called “Flashback,” on which Buster appeared on Sunday, 10 October 1965.
 A panelist asked how the stunt was done.
 Buster replied, simply, “We did it!”
 Another panelist asked if he and his crew measured things first. ”Doggone right we measured it!”
 A third panelist mused about the rehearsal time.
 Buster cut him off: “No rehearsal for those.
 You hinge that two-story building, like that, drop it down, only the framework, and that window allowed me two inches of clearance on each shoulder, two inches from my heels, and two inches on my head.
 They put it up now.
 Now finish the building, and blend it into the other part.
 And with the Liberty motors for wind machines going, and make sure, assuring none of the currents touch this thing [indicating the front wall], but free of the dust and everything up front.
 I ran and hit that one spot with a ten-penny nail driven into the ground, put my heel up against it and turned my back to it and let it go.
 I didn’t weave at all, you know.
 I just stood perfectly still.”
 What Buster said was true, apart from the one glitch in his memory, but notice how he phrased it; notice what he did not say.

 Jack also played an excerpt from an audiocassette interview with Robert “Slim” Gregg, conducted by Joel Goss on 26 May 1986: “Well, I’ll give you, give you the line-up of this thing.
 Uh.
 I was a Hal Roach man.
 But, for some funny reason, Fred Knoth also worked for Hal Roach part of the time.
 Uh, Fred Knoth uh came over to Roach’s one Saturday, and he said, ‘Lookit, uh, I want four of the best carpenters with the sharpest axes, because we’ve got a gag over there where we’ve got a window that’s supposed to fall around Buster Keaton.’
 Uh, so, uh, on Sunday morning, early, four of us went over to Romaine, and Romaine Street is where the, uh, where the gag was.
 Uh, they had this wall, with a platform on the top of it, and four ropes that came out, that were anchored to the top of the set.
 They had wind machines in the back.
 Got our instructions.
 We drawn the, the ladder, and went up and laid up on top of the uh on top of the platform.
 So finally we’re ready.
 On a given cue, each one of us was to drop that axe on that cut vine and drop it right straight down.
 The wind machine was going.
 We got the cue to cut.
 Cut we did, with the wind machine slightly on it.
 The wind machine blew the wall over and the entire window frame was right around Buster Keaton’s shoulders.
 And then they put the wind machine up to create a lot of dust.
 I wouldn’t have done it myself.
 Yeah, I, I wouldn’t have stood there.
 Now, uh, Fred Knoth gave the directions; he did not cut the rope.
 There was myself, Art Djerf (he’s dead), uh, Stan Djerf (he’s dead), and Fred Allen (and he’s dead).
 Now there’s your story.”
-Yup, there’s your story, except for the parts that Slim did not know.
-From Slim’s vantage point, he could not see how the wall was constructed.

-I see problems with Slim’s recollections.
-Methinks he was misremembering, possibly condensing several episodes into a single episode.
-The idea about ropes, well, that doesn’t seem right to me.
+Slim’s idea about ropes, well, that doesn’t seem right to me.
 It would be humanly impossible to synchronize that perfectly, but perfect synchronization would be crucial else the wall would fall unevenly.
-Yes, there were probably axes and ropes, but they did not drop the wall; they performed a different function.
 He remembered that the wind machine blew the wall down, but, as we can see on the screen, the wind machines were all shut off at that moment.
-Memories get scrambled, especially mine.
-Slim’s memories got scrambled, too.
+Is this a case of a scrambled memory?
+I think not.
+This was a case of an old-timer having some fun by pulling a youngster’s leg.

 The other evidence I am omitting is from “This Is Your Life” of 3 April 1957.
 When Ralph Edwards shows the scene of the falling wall, Buster is so startled that he jumps.
 That was play-acting, of course.
 Pay attention: Buster did not jump in shock until he was back on camera a few seconds later.